 We spent over a year sketching out and pondering DIY desk designs – I devoted a whole Pinterest board to workspace inspiration and desk ideas!
-We were coming up with more and more complicated designs until one day we decided that we just wanted something simple: no drawers, no fancy welded legs, nothing motion activated – just a modern surface that would help hide cords.
+We were coming up with more and more complicated designs until one day we decided that we just wanted something simple: no drawers, no fancy welded legs, nothing motion activated, lol – just a modern surface that would help hide cords at the back.
 A mid-century modern look was on my wishlist, too.
 The desk design we loved most?
 A simple solid walnut, waterfall desk:

 In order to get a desk to fit our wall perfectly (and not impede access to the room by jutting out into the doorway), we decided to to tackle a DIY waterfall desk so that we could customize the height, length, and depth.
 You’ll see I left a little room to the left – that’s just where I keep a basket to store papers we intend burn (in lieu of shredding sensitive documents).
 I like keeping that basket handy, but more importantly, I didn’t want the desk pushed right up against the drapes.

 Let’s chat about that DIY waterfall desk!